Summary: I tell folk stories, fairy tales, myths, and legends for all age groups

 Groups worked with: Children of all ages, adults, people with learning and/or physical disabilities, older people, primary school from reception upwards, secondary school, higher education, museum visitors.

-Art forms: Shakespeare and Drama workshops and lectures for all ages.
+Art forms: Storytelling for schools, festivals and special events.
+Shakespeare and Drama workshops and lectures for all ages.

-Experience: I have been a professional actor for more than a quarter of a century and since 1993 I have been bringing Shakespeare and other aspects of theatre to schools, adult education, youth theatre and community groups using practical workshops and lively interactive lectures.
+Experience: I have been a professional actor for more than 30 years.
+Since 1993 I have been bringing Shakespeare and drama to schools, adult education, youth theatre and community groups using practical workshops and lively interactive lectures.
+I work regularly as a storyteller in schools throughout the region.

 Arts Reverie, Ahmedabad India – Exhibition ‘Design for Living’, Create an installation and curate an exhibition of work created by young people from Ahmedabad and Oldham.